Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Algorithmic and implementation details

-Here we detail practical choices for four aspects of the general CCA algorithm.
-These concern a) the architecture of the agent b) the form of the hindsight function, c) the form of the independence maximization constraint, d) the choice of the algorithm for constrained optimization.
-A diagram representing the architecture can be found in Fig.~\ref{fig:arch}.
+Here we detail practical choices for two aspects of the general CCA algorithm.
+These concern a) the form of the hindsight function, b) the form of the independence maximization constraint.